SURVIVING and Having JOY in the HOLIDAYS

 - Do not be militant or overbearing, but do set down rules and boundaries that apply to your home.
 Make them clear from the get-go.
 For example if you prefer people not to smoke in your home, provide ash trays and politely ask if guests would smoke outside.

 So-and-so Drives me crazy!
-Some members of the family are more social than others; do not
+Some members of the family are more social than others;

 - Expect everyone to participate in every single activity being offered, or even to be involved with the family much; that’s just how some people are, but love ‘em just the same.